SkyRats/WifiConnection/README.md

 ## Attention
  Thats a BETA, so there is a lot o problems on that sollution.
 For example, during my tests, I could run perfectly the programs in a sense, but, when I changed the computers 1 and 2, i couldn't connect on wifi created.

+## 'ReferenceWifi.txt'
+ Thats an initial search that I made about wifi connection.
+After that, I simplified the way to make the connection, but you can use it if the sollutin doesn't work well.

- Please write me and tell me your experience!
+Please write me and tell me about your experience!

 Ricardo C. do Lago